IRS Form 8960 Instructions

 Dual-status individual

-A dual-status individual may have been a U.S. resident for part of the year and a foreign resident for the remainder of the tax year.
+A dual-status individual may have been a U.S. resident for a portion of the year and a foreign resident for the remainder of the tax year.
 In this situation, a taxpayer is only responsible for NIIT for the period of time that they were a U.S. resident.

 For additional tax implications based upon resident status, please refer to IRS Publication 519: U.S. Tax Guide for Aliens